Multilevel neural simulation-based inference: Introduction

 Simulation-based inference (SBI) \citep{Cranmer2020} is a set of methods used to estimate parameters of complex models for which the likelihood is intractable but simulating data is possible.
 It is particularly useful in fields such as cosmology \citep{Jeffrey2021}, epidemiology \citep{Kypraios2017}, ecology \citep{Beaumont2010}, synthetic biology \citep{Lintusaari2016}, and telecommunications engineering \citep{Bharti2022}, where models describe intricate physical or biological processes such as galaxy formation, spread of diseases, the interaction of cells, or propagation of radio signals.

 For a long time, SBI was dominated by methods such as approximate Bayesian computation (ABC) \citep{Beaumont2002,Beaumont2019}, which compared summary statistics of simulations and of the observed data.
 However, SBI methods using neural networks to approximate likelihoods \citep{Papamakarios2019, lueckmann2019likelihood, boelts2022flexible}, likelihood ratios \citep{thomas2022likelihood,Durkan2020, Hermans2020}, or posterior distributions \citep{Papamakarios2016, Lueckmann2017, Greenberg2019, Radev2022} are now quickly becoming the preferred approach.
-These \emph{neural SBI} methods are often favoured because they allow for amortisation \citep{zammitmangion2024neural}, meaning that they require a large offline cost to train the neural network, but once the network is trained, the method can rapidly infer parameters for new observations or different priors without requiring additional costly simulations.
+These \emph{neural SBI} methods are often favoured because they allow for \emph{amortisation} \citep{zammitmangion2024neural}, meaning that they require a large offline cost to train the neural network, but once the network is trained, the method can rapidly infer parameters for new observations or different priors without requiring additional costly simulations.
 This is particularly useful when the simulator is computationally expensive, as it reduces the need to repeatedly run simulations for each new inference task, making the overall process significantly less costly.

-Nevertheless, the initial training phase of neural SBI methods typically still requires a large number of simulations, preventing their application on more computationally expensive (and often more realistic) models which can take hours of compute time for simulating a single data-point.
-Examples include most tsunami models \citep{Behrens2015}, wind farm models \citep{Kirby2023}, nuclear fusion \citep{DREAM} and cosmology~\citep{des_jeffrey_25} simulators.
-One potential approach to mitigating this issue is multi-fidelity methods \citep{Peherstorfer2018}: instead of relying on a single simulator, we often have access to a sequence of simulators with increasing computational cost and accuracy which we may be able to use to refine existing methods.
-This setting is quite common; for instance, for simulators requiring the numerical solution of ordinary, partial, or stochastic differential equations, where the choice of mesh size or step-size affects both the accuracy of the solution and the computational cost.
-Another example arises when modelling complex physical, chemical, or biological processes, where simplified approximations can be obtained by neglecting certain aspects of the system.
-This is exemplified in \Cref{fig:camels}, where a high-fidelity cosmological simulation includes baryonic astrophysics and thus appear smoother than the low-fidelity simulation.
+Nevertheless, the initial training phase of neural SBI methods typically still requires a large number of simulations, preventing their application on computationally expensive (and often more realistic) models which can take hours of compute time for simulating a single data-point.
+Examples include most tsunami \citep{Behrens2015}, wind farm \citep{Kirby2023}, nuclear fusion \citep{DREAM} and cosmology~\citep{des_jeffrey_25} simulators.
+One avenue to mitigate this issue is multi-fidelity methods \citep{Peherstorfer2018}: we often have access to a sequence of simulators with increasing computational cost and accuracy which we may be able to use to refine existing methods based on a single simulator.